Home | Browse Topics | Consumer rights & money | Credit and debt | Lenders: Their responsibilities to you

 All lenders have to comply with the “lender responsibility principles” set out in the Credit Contracts and Consumer Finance Act.
 These are:

-• Considering your borrowing needs and ability to repay – Before entering into a credit contract, a lender must make reasonable enquiries so that they’re satisfied that the contract will be likely to meet your needs and that you’ll be likely to make your payments without suffering substantial hardship.
+• Considering your borrowing needs and ability to repay – Before entering into a credit contract, a lender must make reasonable enquiries so that they’re satisfied that the contract will be suitable for you, likely to meet your needs, and that you’ll be likely to make your payments without suffering substantial hardship.
 The lender is entitled to rely on the information you give them, unless they have reasonable grounds to believe it’s not reliable.

 • Helping you reach informed decisions – The lender must help you reach informed decisions, not only about whether to enter into the credit contract but also in all later dealings involving the contract, and they must help you to be reasonably aware of the contract’s full implications.
 As part of this responsibility, the lender must make sure that: